Combination Vaccine for Hepatitis A and B

 Why It Is Used

-The vaccine can prevent infection with one series of injections rather than two series.
-The U.S. Food and Drug Administration (FDA) has approved its use only for people age 18 or older who are at risk of infection with the hepatitis A virus (HAV) and the hepatitis B virus (HBV).
+This combination vaccine can prevent both hepatitis A virus (HAV) and hepatitis B virus (HBV) infection with only one series of injections.
+People get the vaccines together rather than separately.
+The U.S. Food and Drug Administration (FDA) has approved its use only for people age 18 or older who are at risk of infection with HAV and HBV.
 These include people who:

 How Well It Works